instayu/html-5-calander/Developer-Workflow.md

 ### 3. Cherry-pick your changes into that new branch (from your own development branch say `bugfix-1234`).

-### 4. Issue a PR against the release branch and state which other `dev-*` branch it should be merged into.
+### 4. Issue a pull request against the release branch and state which other `dev-*` branch it should be merged into.

 ### 5. **Reviewers only**: Merge that branch into both the dev branch (i.e. `dev-3.x`) and release branch (i.e. `release-3.12.0`).